-There are cool things to find in the center of the map, but you end up wasting too much time towards the beginning of your playthrough.
-Don’t go into caves yet either, or else you may get lost and end up dying.
-Once you uncover a majority of the map perimeter, then you can check out the surrounding areas.
+There are cool things to find in the map’s center, but you waste too much time towards the beginning of your playthrough.
+Don’t go into caves yet, either, or you may get lost and die.
+Once you uncover most of the map perimeter, you can check out the surrounding areas.

 When you first generate a new world, resources are EVERYWHERE.
-I’ve seen people complaining that food is scarce, but I’ve found the opposite to be true.
-Collect everything you can as you explore the edges of the world, at least until you have a stack of a certain item.
+I’ve seen people complaining that food is scarce, but I’ve found the opposite true.
+Collect everything you can as you explore the world’s edges until you have a stack of a particular item.

-Once you have a full stack of a certain item, don’t bother collecting more until you’ve used some of them.
+Once you have a whole stack of a specific item, don’t bother collecting more until you’ve used some of them.
 Until you make a backpack or find Chester, you need every slot of inventory space that you can get.

-If your inventory starts to fill up, decide what’s the least useful item you have and throw it out.
-You don’t need to keep an ax that’s on 8% durability, or food that’s nearly spoiled.
+If your inventory starts to fill up, decide what’s the least valuable item you have and throw it out.
+You don’t need to keep an ax on 8% durability or nearly spoiled food.

 Be mindful of your sanity

-Take a quick glance at the top right corner of your screen, and you’ll notice there’s an icon with a brain.
-This is your sanity, which is just as important to pay attention too as food is.
-If your sanity meter starts to get too low, you’ll hallucinate and leave you vulnerable to being attacked by shadow creatures.
+Take a quick glance at the top right corner of your screen, and you’ll notice an icon with a brain.
+This is your sanity, which is just as important to pay attention to as food is.
+If your sanity meter starts to get too low, you’ll hallucinate, leaving you vulnerable to being attacked by shadow creatures.

 When my brother and I first started playing, we probably got killed 3 or 4 times by shadow creatures before we figured out what was happening.
-You need to actively be raising sanity, or else you’ll be doomed to the same fate.
+You need to actively raise sanity, or else you’ll be doomed to the same fate.

-To raise your sanity, the most readily available method is to pick flowers.
+The most readily available method is to pick flowers to raise your sanity.
 Certain foods and sleeping will also give you more sanity, but usually at the cost of some other stat like health or hunger.

 You can use the flowers you pick to craft a Garland, which slowly restores sanity over time.
-It’s a good idea to craft these almost right away, as it will help keep your sanity higher as you explore.
+It’s a good idea to craft these almost immediately, as it will help keep your sanity higher as you explore.

 Have a light source for nightfall

-When you’re still exploring the world, my favorite thing to use is a torch, since you can keep running through the night.
-Always be sure that you have enough resources to craft a torch or campfire because night will come very quickly.
-Make sure that you’re torch has enough durability to last the night, and be prepared to craft a second one in case the first one burns out.
+My favorite thing is a torch when you’re still exploring the world since you can keep running through the night.
+Always be sure you have enough resources to craft a torch or campfire because night will come quickly.
+Make sure your torch has enough durability to last the night, and be prepared to craft a second one in case the first one burns out.

 Make item prototypes

-Because of this, you can craft a bunch of items you need with the crafting station, and then you can craft them anywhere you’d like.
-It’s important to prototype all the items you need so that you don’t have to lug around the materials for a new crafting station.
-If you’ve found the Eye Bone and summoned Chester with it, you can store these extra items inside him while you’re exploring.
+Because of this, you can craft a bunch of items you need with the crafting station and then craft them anywhere you’d like.
+It’s important to prototype all the necessary items so you don’t have to lug around the materials for a new crafting station.
+If you’ve found the Eye Bone and summoned Chester with it, you can store these extra items inside him while exploring.

 Craft a hammer to destroy things

 One of the first things you should prototype besides a spear is a hammer, which will let you break down items.
-Smashing an item with a hammer will give you back many of the materials used to craft the item.
-This is handy for destroying things such as pig houses, or for moving items like the Science Machine.
+Smashing an item with a hammer will give you back many materials used to craft the item.
+This is handy for destroying things such as pig houses or moving items like the Science Machine.
 Get one of these as soon as possible, and then you’ll be able to get materials much faster.

-Destroying pig houses is a great way to get access to higher-level resources like cut stone and wooden boards.
-You can also hammer your science machine to get back a few of the resources, as well as other things you construct during your travels.
+Destroying pig houses is a great way to access higher-level resources like cut stone and wooden boards.
+You can also hammer your science machine to get back a few of the resources and other things you construct during your travels.

 Don’t pick unnecessary fights

-It’s extremely likely that one of the horrible creatures of Don’t Starve has killed you, and if so it was probably your own fault.
-Most of the beginning creatures will leave you alone if you keep your distance, and the others can be outrun.
+One of the horrible creatures of Don’t Starve has likely killed you, and if so, it was probably your own fault.
+Most beginning creatures will leave you alone if you keep your distance, and the others can be outrun.

 I was dumb enough to snatch a Tallbird egg from its nest, which caused the Tallbird to chase me down until I dropped the egg.
 Killer bees are annoying but will give up the chase very quickly.
 Players using Webber will soon find out that pigs hate spiders, so just keep your distance if you play as Webber.

 A good rule of thumb is that if you can outrun it, don’t try to kill it.
-It’s not worth dying or taking a lot of damage for something you can easily get away from.
-Depending on your game mode, a single death can be the end of the game for you, so don’t mess with enemies when you don’t have to.
+It’s not worth dying or taking a lot of damage for something you can quickly get away from.
+Depending on your game mode, a single death can end the game for you, so don’t mess with enemies when you don’t have to.

 Learn to kite enemies

-Some enemies such as the Hounds will keep chasing you until either you are them are killed, so you have to know how to fight them.
-There’s a combat technique known as kiting, which refers to dodging the enemies attack and then
+Some enemies, such as the Hounds, will keep chasing you until they are killed, so you have to know how to fight them.
+There’s a combat technique known as kiting, which refers to dodging the enemy’s attack and then.

 To perform a kite, you must run away from the enemy’s attack right as they perform it, then run towards them and hit them with your weapon.
 Every enemy has a different number of hits you can get on them before the next attack, so try to go for fewer hits until you get a hang of the combat.